Why baby boomers make great entrepreneurs

-However, it was noted that funding is an aspect that individuals in this age bracket should give careful consideration to, as they are near retirement age and must take steps to protect their assets.
+However, it was noted that funding is an aspect that individuals in this age bracket should give careful consideration to.
+This is because they are near retirement age and must take steps to protect their assets.
 Finding alternative sources of funding is one way to accomplish this.

 For experienced individuals looking to take the entrepreneurship path, there are resources available to help them be successful.
 The Small Business Administration and the AARP offer small business resources for Americans over 50, including in-person events and educational resources available online that can help with writing a business plan, how to find financing, among other important aspects of starting your own business.

 Incorporating your business is an important step that small business owners should take when starting a venture.
-An online incorporation services company can serve as a trusted resource for learning about the benefits of incorporation, selecting an entity for your business, and more.
+An online incorporation services company can serve as a trusted resource for learning about the benefits of incorporation, and more.